We are responsible for cleaning drains on the public road.

 - Water is then flushed back in to the drain to ensure the system is working properly

 Please help us by not tipping waste such as concrete and oil down the drains as this can block the pipes and contaminate ditches, streams and rivers.
-If you know of someone who tips waste in to a gully please let us know by filling in the general highways reporting form.

 Access to drains